tuzig/www.terminal7.dev/README.md

 ## Commit Messages
 We believe in keeping our git history clean and readable.
 Here are our rules:

-1. Each commit message should start with a capital later. and be in the present progressive tense.
+1. Each commit message should start with a capital letter and be in the present progressive tense.
-2. If the PR is linked to an issue - end the title of the commit messaage with the number.
+2. If the PR is linked to an issue, end the title of the commit message with the issue number.

 Examples:
 * `Adding zapping #123`
-* `Adding README.md`.
+* `Adding README.md`

 ## branch names
 No conventions.